colindean/talks/make_python_devex/presentation.md

 ::: notes

-COLIN:

 Pythonistas seem pretty accustomed to having packages "just work" when installed.
 Unfortunately, Apple's transition from Intel processors to its own processors, switching from the x86_64 architecture to ARM64 in the process, is complicating installing Python dependencies.
-Approaching five years in, most projects actively developed have released macOS ARM64 binary packages.
+Six years in, actively developed projects release macOS ARM64 binary packages.
-It's *FAR* better than it was in 2021 and a lot better than summer 2022.
+In 2021, when I initially developed the system at the focus of this talk, few projects shipped ARM binaries.
+It improved in 2022.
+By late 2024, it was nearly normal.
 With newer versions of dependencies, I rarely see compilation.

-But what I'm starting to see now as I've adopted some legacy codebases is newer OS and Python versions necessitating compilation because there weren't binaries published for this now-ancient version of a package, because the triplet didn't exist back then.
+But what I see now as I've adopted some legacy codebases is newer arch, OS, and Python combinations necessitating compilation because there weren't binaries published for this now-ancient version of a package, because the triplet didn't exist back then.

-ARM64 runners are available on most CI providers now, but that doesn't mean a project is going to publish a point release primarily to provide binaries for an old Python version.
+ARM64 runners are available on most CI providers now, but no project is going to publish binaries for old version, unless they strangely already have done so.

 As a safeguard, we have to plan for it.
 A project may eventually require building some packages from the source